My Professional Journey

 Our work caught the attention of the CEO of Baker Tilly, a top-10 CPA advisory firm, who recruited our team to establish and grow the firm’s East Coast wealth management presence.
 Frank and I later became Co-Practice Leaders for Baker Tilly Wealth Management, overseeing a national group of roughly a dozen advisors and helping build the platform, elevate the client experience, and bring a more institutional approach to planning and portfolio construction for complex families.

 Over my career, my role expanded far beyond investments into trust and estate coordination, tax strategy, philanthropic planning, and serving as a steady advisor during periods of complexity or uncertainty.
 Across these experiences, one theme became clear.
 The best advice is rarely one-dimensional.
 It requires seeing the full board and evaluating decisions from multiple angles.
+Call it a third view.

 That philosophy ultimately led to the co-founding of Third View Private Wealth, where I serve as Managing Partner.
 I hold the CFA and CAIA designations, and I am a Registered Financial Advisor with the NFL Players Association.
 These credentials reflect both technical depth and a lifelong commitment to preparation, perspective, and professional excellence.